-- 1. Title;

-- 2. Name of employing academic unit;

-- 3. Duration of employment;

-- 4. Name of department chair, program head, or other person to whom the Employee reports;

-- 5. Percentage of effort and salary;

-- 6. Information regarding benefit eligibility;

-- 7. A description of the appointment and general responsibilities;

-ARTICLE XXVII: POSTING, HIRING, AND NOTIFICATION

-The relevant statement required under Article IV, Authorization for Payroll Deduction of Union Dues and New Hire Reporting, as well as the Authorization for Payroll Deduction of Union Dues card.
+- 1. Title; - 2.
+Name of employing academic unit; - 3.
+Duration of employment; - 4.
+Name of department chair, program head, or other person to whom the Employee reports; - 5.
+Percentage of full-time effort ("FTE") and full-time rate ("FTR"); - 6.
+Information regarding benefit eligibility; - 7.
+A description of the appointment and general responsibilities, including if applicable, significant and ongoing administrative or service responsibilities with as much specificity as practicable; - 8.
+The relevant statement required under Article IV, Authorization for Payroll Deduction of Union Dues and New Hire Reporting; - 9.
+For first-time Employees only, notification of availability of the Pay Advance form with a website link to the Payroll request form; - 10.
+Contact information for and a website link to the relevant International Centers in Ann Arbor, Dearborn, or Flint and a statement that all International Employees may receive a variety of services from the International Centers, including an orientation; and - 11.
+Employing units will include in appointment letters for all Employees a statement that the Employer complies with the ADA, and will also include contact information for the administrative designee for the employing school or college.